Deploying VPN Service¶

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-client-new myname

-# Note: The IP in the configuration is automatically detected as the current public IP.
-If it's incorrect, you need to modify it manually.
+# Note: The IP in the configuration is automatically obtained from the current public IP;

 #

-# Generate the ovpn configuration and redirect it to a file named myname.ovpn.
-This file can be used with apps like OpenVPN-Connect.
+# Generate an ovpn configuration and redirect it to a file named myname.ovpn.
+This file can be used with clients like OpenVPN Connect.

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-client-profile ovpn myname >myname.ovpn

-# Generate an OpenVPNProfile for lamda, which can be used directly in lamda.
+# Generate an OpenVPNProfile for use with lamda, which can be used directly in lamda.

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-client-profile lamda myname

-If you need to revoke a client's credentials, execute the following command.
-You may need to restart the OpenVPN service after revocation.
+If you need to revoke a client credential, run the following command.
+You may need to restart the OpenVPN service afterward.

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-client-revoke myname

-Now you can execute the following command to start the OpenVPN service in the foreground.
-This allows you to see client connection logs and troubleshoot errors directly.
+Now you can start the OpenVPN service in the foreground to view client connection logs and troubleshoot errors directly.

 docker run -it --rm --name openvpn-server --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn run